 Visit Vendome (Loire Valley, France)

-The town of Vendome is situated on the Loir River in the Loir-et-Cher department (Centre region) about 30 kilometres north-west of Blois and only 40 minutes by train from Paris, making vendome a popular commuter town with people working in the capital.
+The town of Vendome is situated on the Loir River in the Loir-et-Cher department (Centre region) about 30 kilometres north-west of Blois and only 40 minutes by train from Paris, making Vendome a popular commuter town with people working in the capital.
 The town is classified as both a 'town of art and history' and a '4* town in bloom'.

-Despite the town center suffering substantial damage during bombardments in the Second World War, Vendome has preserved various monuments and buildings of historical importance, and has several parks and is a pleasure to visit.
+France This Way comment: after the town center suffered substantial damage during bombardments in the Second World War, Vendome has preserved and restored various monuments and buildings of historical importance, and has several parks and is a pleasure to visit.

 Constructed and improved from the 13th century onwards there are various places in Vendome where you can see traces of the defensive ramparts, such as the Place Belot.
-The most important is the imposing Porte Saint Georges, one of four gateways that originally provided access to the historic town (the others are no longer standing) that also served as the Town hall over a period of several hundred years, and several other sections of wall and towers (the Tour de l'islette, the Porte d'Eau) can also be seen.
+The most important is the imposing Porte Saint Georges, one of four gateways that originally provided access to the historic town (the others are no longer standing) that also served as the Town hall over a period of several hundred years.

+Several other sections of wall and towers (the Tour de l'islette, the Porte d'Eau) can also be seen.
 You can also see several medieval half-timbered houses dating from the 15th century onwards in the center of Vendome, and stroll along the river in the carefully maintained gardens of Park Ronsard next to the Town Hall, which include a 15th century washhouse.

 The principal market in Vendome is held in the town center each Friday.
 There is also a substantial pedestrianised centre to Vendome with a good selection of shops and cafes.

 Tourist classifications for Vendome